cb-geo/mpm-doc/developer/workflow.md

 ### Branches for feature development
-Before you create a branch for feature development, open a Request for Comments [RFC](https://github.com/cb-geo/mpm/issues/new?template=request_for_comments.md) explaining the feature and the design principle.
+Before you create a branch for feature development, open a Request for Comments [RFC](https://github.com/cb-geo/mpm/issues/new?template=request_for_comments.md) explaining the feature and the design principle. **RFC should contain code snippets, class outlines, inheritance schemes, outline of new features.** Without this detail RFCs are not useful to discuss ideas.
+Merely mentioning a new feature will be implemented is NOT a useful RFC.
+It would become a placeholder for your PR and not a design and discussion board, before the actual implementation of the code.
 Once the RFC has been approved, please go ahead and create a new branch.
 Prefix a feature branchname with `feature/`.

 ```
 git checkout -b feature/parallel/dynamic_loadbalance